wjzhengsh/blockchain/develop_enterprise.md

 1. Select **Channels** from the navigation menu on the left panel and click the **New Channel** button.

-2. Enter a Channel Name (Ensure it matches the name you have specified in your connection profile for the channel attribute) and optional description and click **Next**.
+2. Enter a Channel Name and optional description and click **Next**.
+Note that the Channel Name must match the name that you specify in your connection profile for the channel attribute.

 3. Give permissions as required and click **Next**.

 4. Select the policy of the number of operators that need to accept channel updates and submit the request.

 5. You should now be taken to the **Notifications** section where there should be a new request to review.
-Click on the **Review Request** button.
+Click the **Review Request** button.

-6. Click the **Accept** button to accept and you will be taken back to the **Notifications** section where you can see the request can now be submitted.
-Click the **Submit Request** button to bring up the submission dialog and then click the **Submit** button.
+6. Click the **Accept** button and you will be taken back to the **Notifications** section where you can see that the request can now be submitted.
+Click the **Submit Request** button to open the submission dialog and then click the **Submit** button.
 The new channel has been created.

 7. Select **Channels** from the navigation menu.
 The new channel in the list of channels and should have “No peers added yet”.
-Click on the actions menu next to it and select **Join Peers**.
+Click the actions menu next to it and select **Join Peers**.
 Check the check boxes next to the Peers you want to add and press **Add Selected**.

 ## Step Eleven: Importing a new identity to administer your business network

-Next we are going to create an identity in Composer using the certificates requested previously.
+Create an identity in Composer by using the certificates that are requested previously.
 This new identity will have the authority to install chaincode onto the peers that have your uploaded public certificate and will be an issuer for the certificate authorities.

 1. To create the new identity, run the following command: